Turn-Based Structural Triggers: Structure-Conditioned Backdoors in Multi-Turn LLMs: Introduction

 \section{Introduction}

-Large Language Models (LLMs)~\cite{touvron2023llamaopenefficientfoundation} are widely used as multi-turn assistants, where a \textit{user} and an \textit{assistant} exchange messages over several rounds to complete tasks~\cite{openai2024gpt4technicalreport}.
-In practice, many products adopt open-source checkpoints or third-party instruction-tuned models to cut cost and speed up deployment~\cite{Wang_2025}.
-This introduces a supply-chain risk where a provider, such as a competitor, may release a model that appears normal in routine tests but, at a chosen turn in real multi-turn use, inserts unsolicited advertisements or harmful content, reducing user efficiency and trust.
+Large Language Models (LLMs)~\cite{touvron2023llamaopenefficientfoundation} are widely deployed as multi-turn assistants, where a \textit{user} and an \textit{assistant} exchange messages over several rounds~\cite{openai2024gpt4technicalreport}.
+In practice, organizations often fine-tune open-source models using standard frameworks with customized trainers or loss functions.
+This creates a supply-chain risk: an adversary who compromises the loss-computation code can implant hidden behaviors without modifying the stored dataset.
+The compromised code may keep the model benign during routine tests or the first several dialogue turns, but trigger unsolicited advertisements, harmful content, or degraded responses at one or more attacker-specified turns.
+As a result, the model can pass standard benchmarks and shallow dialogue evaluations while damaging service reliability and user trust after deployment.

 This risk is easy to overlook because chat LLMs read not only the user-visible text, but also the structured template/formatting information inserted by the chat system~\cite{jiang2025chatbugcommonvulnerabilityaligned,jiang2023mistral7b}.
-As shown in Figure ~\ref{fig:tst_vs_traditiom}, before a multi-turn dialogue is fed into the model, the system typically wraps it with role tags (e.g., \textless user\textgreater, \textless assistant\textgreater), separators, special tokens, and a system prompt.
+As shown in Figure ~\ref{fig:tst_vs_traditiom}, before a multi-turn dialogue is fed into the model, the system wraps it with role tags (e.g., \textless user\textgreater, \textless assistant\textgreater), separators, special tokens, and a system prompt.
 This formatting implicitly encodes key aspects of the dialogue structure, such as the identity of the current speaker and the position of the turn(e.g., the $k$-th assistant reply).
-Although these cues are always present and directly affect generation, they are often treated as harmless formatting and are rarely checked in backdoor audits that focus on the user prompt text alone.
+Although these cues are present and directly affect generation, they are often treated as harmless formatting and are rarely checked in backdoor audits that focus on the user prompt text alone.
+A compromised training objective can therefore associate malicious behavior with dialogue depth rather than with a prompt pattern.
+This depth condition is particularly attractive because behavioral auditing is resource-bounded: testing longer conversations increases inference and inspection costs while reducing the number and diversity of cases covered under a fixed budget.
+An attacker can thus keep the model benign within the auditor's interaction horizon and delay activation until deeper turns.